 It is 2018 and I trust nothing.
 I trust nothing.
-I used to trust things, but now I do not.
+It used to be I would trust things, but now I do not.
 I view internet videos with the same arch cynicism that YouTube atheists express for God.
 (You know the ones: the fedora, the goblet full of Mountain Dew, the pink pebbled skin ceding to a thin orange beard, the ponytail, the Reddit comment "wow, thanks for the gold!", the cartoon avatar of them pulling a quizzical eyebrow and wearing a monocle, the 90-minute late-night live-stream about the friend-zone, the unpublished eight-volume fantasy novel.)
 It used to be that you could touch things, and smell things, and see them with your eyes, and you could believe them.
 Now, there's a viral video every other second and I never know which ones to trust.

 Yes.
-Sorry, but social etiquette demands that, unless you are actively in recovery, when you are cheerfully offered a line you have to take it.
+Sorry, but social etiquette demands that, unless you are actively in recovery, when you are cheerfully offered a line: you have to take it.
 I’m sorry!
 These are the rules!
 I don’t care that the crew member is serving vodka to already inebriated persons (good) and actively ignoring potentially illegal activity on the flight (also good).
 I care that they are being rude!
 Do the line!

 What makes me think it is fake is my day-to-day contempt for anything being real.
 What makes me think it is real is literally everything else.
 Is it possible to smuggle drugs through an airport security system?
 Honestly, yes: they make you take your shoes off and pour your water out, but they never check if you’ve got a baggy taped to your gooch.
 Could you rack three monstrous lines out in the middle of the air and take them without anyone saying anything?
-Also, yes: This is a Ryanair flight where there is already a fantastic amount of shouting.
+Also, yes: this is a Ryanair flight where there is already a fantastic amount of shouting.
 Society does not work up here.

-What I suppose gives me the most evidence that this mid-air sesh is legitimate is the cut of those lines, of what British tabloids are calling "an unidentified white powder," and that cynical commenters in response to the original tweet are calling "coffee creamer, chopped out like an idiot might."
+What I suppose gives me the most evidence that this mid-air sesh is legitimate is the cut of those lines, of what British tabloids are calling "an unidentified white powder", and that cynical commenters in response to the original tweet are calling "coffee creamer, chopped out like an idiot might".
 That line is, frankly, horrible.
 It is the size and rough dimensions of a breaded fish finger.
 It is the consistency of glass mixed with gravel.
-Looking at that line, of whatever it is, is giving me very horrible flashbacks to every time I’ve been up at 3 AM when I shouldn’t be, in south London when I shouldn’t be, in someone’s house when I don’t know them, bathed in the skin-paining halogen of bright kitchen recessed lights.
+Looking at that line, of whatever it is, is giving me very horrible flashbacks to every time I’ve been up at 3AM when I shouldn’t be, in south London when I shouldn’t be, in someone’s house when I don’t know them, bathed in the skin-paining halogen of bright kitchen down-lighters.
 That line is basically saying, "Is it alright if I smoke in here?" to an Uber driver.
 That line has punched a hole in its bedroom wall and doesn’t have a legitimate curtain.
-That line just put a frankly terrifyingly high BPM.
-That line is going to turn up at your house in a couple of weeks asking if you remember it and if it can sleep over at your place for a bit.
+That line just put a frankly terrifyingly high BPM. happy hardcore mix on YouTube and stood there in front of you, eyes closed, finger rapidly bobbing.
+That line is going to turn up at your house in a couple of weeks asking if you remember it and if it can sleep over at yours for a bit.
 That line just broke a toilet off the wall.
 That line comes up to you, wide-eyed at a party, and just whispers the single urgent word: “RUN!”